Willian199/flutter_ddi/README.md

 ```

 #### `Extension FlutterDDIContext`
-The `FlutterDDIContext` extension provides a `get` method that can be used in `BuildContext` to get an instance of a specific type.
+The `FlutterDDIContext` extension provides a `get` and `arguments` method on the `BuildContext` class.
+The `get` method allows getting a dependency from the context.
+The `arguments` method allows getting the arguments passed in the route.

 Example Usage: